rrovetto/Orbital-Space-Ontology-Project/index.md

 Welcome to the current landing page for the [Orbital Space Ontology Project](https://github.com/rrovetto/Orbital-Space-Ontology-Project).
 Contact [the author](http://orcid.org/0000-0003-3835-7817) at rrovetto@terpalum.umd.edu.
 Ontologies available upon request.

-#### Project Goal (general)
+#### Project Goals
-The development of a computational ontology or ontology suite for astronautics, the orbital space environment, space sciences, and applications thereof.
-A specific goal is to develop domain reference ontologies that can be used across federated space databases.
+The development of a computational ontology or ontology suite for astronautics, the orbital space environment and applications thereof.
+A specific goal is to develop accurate domain reference ontologies that can be used across federated space databases.
 A conceptual goal is the philosophical and formal ontological analysis of fundamental orbital and astrodynamic concepts.
 Work is based on the publications listed below.
 ### Scope
 The scope or domain-of-interest include: the orbital and near-Earth space environment and space situational awareness(SSA).
-This includes: [orbital debris ontology](http://link.springer.com/article/10.1007/s12145-015-0233-3)(1)(Rovetto, ESI 2015), [space situational awareness(SSA)](https://arxiv.org/abs/1606.01924) (2)(Rovetto & Kelso, 2016), basic orbital concepts, space operations, spacecraft and other space objects, orbital processes, and modeling activities.
+This includes: basic orbital concepts, satellites and other space objects, spacecraft maneuvers and operation, astrodynymic modeling, and thus [orbital debris ontology](https://arxiv.org/abs/1704.01014)(1)(Rovetto, ESI 2015) ([PPT here](https://www.researchgate.net/profile/Robert_Rovetto/publication/311707634_Orbital_Debris_Ontology/links/585609c408ae77ec3706a80f/Orbital-Debris-Ontology.pdf?origin=publication_detail), [space situational awareness (SSA)](https://arxiv.org/abs/1606.01924)(2)(Rovetto & Kelso, 2016).

 #### Status
 * Ontoogies are under development, subject to revision.
 No claims to completeness are made.
-* Open development - contact author to help develop the ontologies
+* Open to collaborative development - contact author to help develop the ontologies
-* Need funding or employment/studentship opportunity to work sustainably.
+* Need funding or employment/studentship opportunity to work sustainably
 #### Seeking
 * Funding
 * Partners/co-workers: subject-matter experts (astrodynamicists) ontology developers, informaticists, computer scientistis.